 First Public Release

-The first release that became available on the website, release 1.0, contained two calculation methods.
-The method with approximation formulas and the method with the numerical integration of the elliptic integrals.
-The underlying reason for including both methods was that colleagues of mine used the MS-DOS program ‘Hertz.exe’, developed by C. Thijsse (Philips CFT 1990).
-And HertzWin used exactly the same approximation that was applied in ‘Hertz.exe’.
+The first release that became available on the website, release 1.0, contained two calculation methods: the approximation method and the numerical integration method.
+The reason for including both methods was that colleagues of mine were using the MS-DOS program ‘Hertz.exe’, developed by C. Thijsse (Philips CFT 1990).
+And HertzWin used exactly the same approximation as Hertz.exe.

-By implementing both methods, both outcomes could be compared and confidence in the exact outcomes could be built.
-Since release 2.0, the approximation formulas and method are no longer present in HertzWin.
-The method with approximation formulas no longer had any added value and led to confusion at most.
-Because the MS-DOS program ‘Hertz.exe’ no longer worked under Windows 7, the popularity of HertzWin increased rapidly.
+By implementing both methods, both results could be compared and confidence in the exact results could be built.
+As of release 2.0, the approximation formulas and method are no longer present in HertzWin.
+The method with approximation formulas no longer added any value and was at most confusing.
+Since the MS-DOS program ‘Hertz.exe’ no longer worked under Windows 7, the popularity of HertzWin increased rapidly.

 Implementation of Numerical Integration of Elliptic Integrals

-To process a simple formula in MathCad (from the publication of Deeg) into HertzWin requires some work.
-First of all, a suitable integration method must be found.
-There are several, but the Simpson’s rule is efficient and easy to implement.
+Processing a simple formula in MathCad (from Deeg’s publication) in HertzWin requires some work.
+First, a suitable integration method has to be found.
+There are several, but Simpson’s rule is efficient and easy to implement.

-HertzWin uses the Simpson’s Rule with an estimate of the truncation error.
-Although the program now claims to present the exact solution, a small residual error always remains in the numerical process.
-Also, calculation speed is of importance and therefore Hertzwin has experimentally determined to what accuracy the integral function is calculated.
-The relative truncation error is set at 2E-6.
+HertzWin uses Simpson’s rule with an estimate of the truncation error.
+Although the program claims to give the exact solution, there is always a small residual error in the numerical process.
+Speed is also important, and HertzWin has experimentally determined the accuracy with which the integral function is computed.
+The relative truncation error is set to 2E-6.

 Regula Falsi, a Root-Finding Algorithm

-The calculation of the dimensions of the contact ellipse starts with the calculation of the ratio between the radii B/A. In that calculation process, the root of a function must be determined.
-For this, the stable method of regula falsi was used with Hamming’s correction for faster convergence.
-The Hamming’s correction appeared to be slightly faster (in HertzWin) than the Ridder’s modification.
-The truncation error is here also set at 2E-6.
+Calculating the dimensions of the contact ellipse begins with calculating the ratio of the radii B/A. In this calculation process, the root of a function has to be determined.
+For this, the stable method of Regula Falsi with Hamming’s Correction for faster convergence was used.
+The Hamming’s correction seemed to be slightly faster (in HertzWin) than the Ridder’s Modification.
+The truncation error is also set at 2E-6.

 Starting Point for the Calculation of the Ratio Between the Radii B/A

-Because the method of regula falsi is not particularly fast, it is important to start with a good estimate for the ratio between the radii B/A. This will limit the required number of iterations and benefits the total required computing time.
-The estimate from Deegs article has been replaced by a better, very good estimate from Advanced Engineering Design by A. van Beek.
+Since the method of Regula Falsi is not very fast, it is important to start with a good estimate of the ratio between the radii B/A. This will limit the number of iterations required and benefit the overall computation time.
+The estimate from Deegs’ article has been replaced by a better, very good estimate found in Advanced Engineering Design by A. van Beek.

-Unfortunately, Van Beek’s estimate can not be used for situations where the main axes of the radii are not in line.
-For these situations the estimate of Roark’s Formulas for Stress and Strain by W.C.
+Unfortunately, van Beek’s estimate cannot be used for situations where the main axes of the radii are not in line.
+For these situations, the estimate from Roark’s Formulas for Stress and Strain by W.C.
 Young and R.G.
 Budynas is used, including interpolation between the values in the table.

 Maximum Shear Stress and Poisson’s Ratio

-For the maximum shear stress, often an approximation is used: 0.32*Shertz (Shertz = Hertzian contact stress).
-This maximum shear stress occurs below the surface at a depth of approximately 0.48*b (b = minor contact radius).
-However, this depth only applies to a circular contact.
-For elliptical contact the depth can reach ~0.8*b.
+An approximation is often used for the maximum shear stress: 0.32*Shertz (Shertz = Hertzian contact stress).
+This maximum shear stress occurs below the surface at a depth of about 0.48*b (b = minor contact radius).
+However, this depth is only valid for a circular contact.
+For an elliptical contact, the depth can be ~0.8*b.

-At first, this simple approximation was not used in HertzWin but a curve fit of Table 4.1 in Contact Mechanics by K.L Johnson (1985).
-However, a disadvantage remained that the outcome is only valid for a Poisson constant of ~0.3.
-An article by I. Green, Poisson Ratio Effects and Critical Values in Spherical and Cylindrical Hertzian Contacts put me on track to calculate the shear stress as a function of the Poisson ratio.
+Initially, this simple approximation was not used in HertzWin, but a curve fit from Table 4.1 in Contact Mechanics by K.L Johnson (1985).
+However, the disadvantage remained that the result was only valid for a Poisson constant of ~0.3.
+An article by I. Green, Poisson Ratio Effects and Critical Values in Spherical and Cylindrical Hertzian Contacts put me on the path to calculating the shear stress as a function of the Poisson ratio.

-In release 2.4.0, the curve fit from I. Green has been extended with my own curve fit for elliptical contacts.
-This curve-fit also depends on the Poisson’s Ratio of the material.
-The calculation has been further improved since release 2.9.0 of HertzWin.
-Now the shear stress is calculated at various depths around the expected maximum.
-The real maximum and the corresponding depth are determined via a quadratic fit.
-The increased accuracy costs a little extra computing time but can deal with all values for the Poisson’s Ratio.
+In release 2.4.0, I. Green’s curve fit has been enhanced with my own curve fit for elliptical contacts.
+This curve fit also depends on the Poisson’s Ratio of the material.
+Since HertzWin 2.9.0 the calculation has been improved.
+Now the shear stress is calculated at different depths around the expected maximum.
+The real maximum and the corresponding depth are determined by a quadratic fit.
+The increased accuracy comes at the cost of some additional computation time, but can handle all values of Poisson’s ratio.

 Line Contact Poisson’s Ratio

-Fortunately, calculating line contacts is much less intensive.
-The size of the contact area is easy to determine as well as the other data.
-Dependency on the Poisson’s Ratio is solved in a similar way as with point contacts.
+Fortunately, the calculation of line contacts is much less intensive.
+The size of the contact area is easy to determine, as are the other data.
+The dependence on Poisson’s ratio is solved in a similar way as for point contacts.

 Stiffness of Line Contact

 The main difference between line contact and point contact is that the stiffness in a line contact does not fall within the Hertz theory.
 The degree of compression depends on the dimensions of the cylinder.
-It is however possible to calculate the impression with respect to a certain location in the material.
-HertzWin uses the ‘anvil model‘ from Contact Mechanics from K.L.
-Johnson (chapter 5.6), as also proposed by J.J.
+However, it is possible to calculate the compression with respect to a specific location in the material.
+HertzWin uses the ‘anvil model‘ from Contact Mechanics by K.L.
+Johnson (chapter 5.6), as also suggested by J.J.
 Barber, Contact Mechanics (2018).

 Von Mises and Tresca Stress

-As a mechanical designer you are interested in the maximum permissible load in your construction.
-The yield strength may not be exceeded.
-The Tresca criterion for yield is often used for point and line contacts.
-The reason for this is that the Tresca stress is easy to determine: 2x the maximum shear stress.
+As a mechanical designer, you are interested in the maximum allowable load in your design.
+The yield strength must not be exceeded.
+The Tresca yield criterion is often used for point and line contacts.
+The reason is that the Tresca stress is easy to determine: 2x the maximum shear stress.

 The disadvantage of the Tresca criterion is that it is conservative.
 The maximum allowable load is on the safe side.
 A better criterion is the Von Mises criterion, which is based on the maximum deformation energy.
 The Von Mises yield criterion is more difficult to determine for point and line contacts because the three main stresses have to be determined.
-One can use the rule of thumb from K.L.
-Johnson (chapter 6.1) for the maximum permissible stress: Shertz < 1.6*Syield ..
+You can use K.L.
+Johnson’s rule of thumb (Chapter 6.1) for the maximum allowable stress: Shertz < 1.6*Syield ..
 1.8*Syield.

-Starting from release 2.4.0, the Von Mises stress is also calculated in HertzWin.
-In the main window, first on the basis of curve-fits.
-But as from release 2.9.0, the Von Mises stress is calculated in a similar way as for the maximum shear stress.
-First the main stress are calculated and the corresponding Von Mises stresses are calculated at different depths.
-Then the maximum value is determined.
+As of release 2.4.0, the von Mises stress is also calculated in HertzWin.
+In the main window, it is initially calculated based on curve fits.
+However, as of release 2.9.0, the von Mises stress is calculated in a similar way to the maximum shear stress.
+First, the main stress (the compressive contact stress) is calculated and the corresponding von Mises stresses are calculated at different depths.
+Then, the maximum value is determined.

 Deformation and Stress Graphs

 For those who want to know in more detail how the material stresses develop at different locations, HertzWin can draw all kinds of graphs.
-This functionality is added to HertzWin in release 2.4.0.
-The book Contact Mechanics from K.L.
-Johnson (1985) is thé source of all formulas used here.
+This functionality was added to HertzWin in release 2.4.0.
+The book Contact Mechanics by K.L.
+Johnson (1985) is the main source of all formulas used here.

 During the implementation it was however confusing (and a bit surprising) that there is a small error in one of the formulas for the stress in line contacts (formula [4.46b]).
 A double check in Shigley’s Mechanical Engineering Design, from R.G.
 Budynas and J.K.
 Nisbett confirmed it is an error.